isolate-org/documentation/docs/index.md

 $transaction->closeTransaction();
 ```

+### Why should you use Isolate or similar abstraction layer?

+Most important and probably the only argument is a **possibility to change storage without touching
+application code**.
+Ok but how many times storage is replaced during application lifecycle?
+Once, maybe twice?
+Yea but still such change without proper abstraction can be deadly for a project.
+Anyway this abstraction should not be
+used because you will change application storage, it should be used because you might want (or be forced) to do it someday.
+Isolating storage related code from application allows that application to be tested not only against in memory storage implementation.
+Simplified filesystem based storage could be quite useful for integration tests especially for complex systems.

 # Implementations

 Isolate by itself does not implement any data storage, this mean that Isolate gives interfaces you can use to implement your